xamarin/Xamarin.Auth/README.md

 ### 4.2 Store the account

+**NOTE: `AccountStore` is now deprecated.
+We recommend using [Xamarin.Essentials SecureStorage](https://docs.microsoft.com/en-us/xamarin/essentials/secure-storage) as a replacement.
+We have written a [migration guide](https://github.com/xamarin/Xamarin.Auth/wiki/Migrating-from-AccountStore-to-Xamarin.Essentials-SecureStorage) which includes a helper class for migrating both your data and code to use Xamarin.Essentials SecureStorage.**

 Xamarin.Auth securely stores `Account` objects so that users don't always have to re-authenticate the user.
 The `AccountStore` class is responsible for storing `Account` information, backed by the